 - Cons: D-Link’s Web UI isn’t the most polished out there.

-6. GL.iNet GL-AR300M Mini Travel Router
+10. GL.iNet GL-AR300M Mini Travel Router

 The AR300M may not seem all that impressive at first glance, but the concept behind it is pure genius.
 This is not a VPN router meant to sit in your home and provide protection to your computers.
 No, this little guy is meant to join your laptop, smartphone, and tablet on your travels to make sure they all get a piece of that VPN goodness.
-Whether you want to share a mobile Internet connection or put a safety buffer between you and the hotel Ethernet, the GL-AR300M might be just what the doctor ordered.

 This capable VPN router packs a mean punch for its size.
 It has a 650Mhz CPU and 128MB of RAM.
 That may seem anemic by home router standards, but this is a tiny plastic box after all.
 Remember that it’s only meant to handle two or three devices that you have with you on your travels, rather than the dozen or more devices we typically see with home setups.
 That’s why it also doesn’t really matter that the maximum speed of the network is only 300 Mbps.
 When you’re on the road and only using a few devices at a time, that’s plenty of bandwidth.

 The VPN support of this router is excellent.
 It runs natively off OpenWRT and is compatible with more than 20 VPN providers out of the box.
 In general, as long as they can provide ‘OPVPN’ files, your VPN of choice should work.
-In addition to this, there is also Tor firmware available, which can make the GL-AR300M the best friend, a traveling journalist or government operative could have.

 - Pros: Lightweight; Travel-friendly; Easy to set up; Solid speeds; OpenVPN + Tor.